en

 • What is the highest paying job in Australia?

-Partner roles in top-tier or elite international law firms are the highest paying jobs in Australia, with salaries reaching up to $1 million.
+Partner roles in top-tier or elite international law firms remain the highest paying jobs in Australia, with salaries reaching up to $2 million+ per year.

 • What industries offer the highest paying jobs in Australia?

-Legal, mining, engineering, procurement and property sectors consistently offer the strongest salary ranges.
+Legal, technology, mining, engineering, property and procurement consistently offer some of the strongest salary opportunities across the Australian market.

-• Are engineering roles considered top paying jobs in Australia?
+• Are technology roles considered top paying jobs in Australia?

 • Do mining roles offer higher salaries?

-Mining is one of Australia’s most lucrative sectors, with mine managers and senior mining engineers among the highest paid professionals.
+Mining remains one of Australia's most lucrative sectors, with Mine Managers among the highest paid professionals due to the complexity and scale of mining operations.

 Related content